jiasong18/Ant-Media-Server-Wiki/Turn-Server-Installation.md

 When there are some network securities like firewall, then data packet does not transfer and we do not get proper streaming of another user.

-So we use turn server for this solution.
+So we use TURN server for this solution.

-## Install turn server
+## Install TURN server

 `apt-get update && apt-get install coturn`

-## Enable turn server
+## Enable TURN server

 Edit the following file.